EnkiduGilgamesh/LaTeX-Tutorial/2_Text/2.1_Letter/README.md

 [] are the beginning of this line.
 ```

-Command `\linebreak` have an option which specify the urgency of the line break of linebreak and be defaultly set to 4, ranging from 0 the lowest to 4 the highest meaning that the line break must occur being contrary to the command `\nolinebreak`.
+Command `\linebreak` has an option which specifies the urgency of the line break of linebreak, defaultly set to 4, ranging from 0 the lowest to 4 the highest meaning the degree that line break must occur.
+The command is contrary to the command `\nolinebreak`.
 So the `\linebreak` or `\linebreak[4]` look like distributing the line from the left to the right margins.
 For example:

 FIXME: How the `\linebreak[1~3]` works